 Two concentrations are offered: Physics and Applied Physics.
 The former is the standard concentration, and is recommended for students planning to apply to graduate programs in Physics or related disciplines.
 The latter requires the student to select a specific "field': there are a variety to choose from, and each has its own menu of associated electives.
 The Applied Physics concentration is ideal for students who are double-majoring in other technical disciplines, or who anticipate further education towards a career in health professions (including, notably, Medical Physics).

-- Have the contemporary skills and knowledge necessary for entry-level positions in the field or for admission to graduate or professional schools.
+- Have the contemporary skills and knowledge necessary for entry-level positions in a variety of occupations or for admission to graduate or professional schools.

 Physics majors who go into the workforce directly after graduation use their training in a variety of settings.
 The primary employers for our graduates have been large aerospace/defense and electronics companies, as well as software firms and smaller high-tech companies.
 In addition to the more obvious jobs in those settings, such as computer programming, quality control, and electronics design, our students have also been hired in training and sales capacities.
 High school teaching is a possibility: there are several pathways for students with undergraduate Physics degrees to obtain teaching credentials.
 Physics graduates possess excellent mathematical and analytical skills that are useful in business and finance as well.